oracle-livelabs/oml/oml-data-science-agent/define-ai-profile/define-ai-profile.md

     * `credential_name`: This is the name of the credential used to authenticate requests to the selected AI provider.
     * `model`: The name of the AI model being used to generate responses in the conversation.
 In this example, it is xai.grok-4.3.
 For more information, see Recommended Models.
     * `provider`: This is the provider of the model.
 It is a mandatory field.
 Supported providers are:
         * openai
         * cohere
         * azure
         * database
         * oci
         * google
         * anthropic
         * huggingface
         * aws
     * `max_tokens`: Specify the maximum number of tokens (words and pieces of words) in the response.
 Prevents overly long outputs and manages cost.
     * `oci_compartment_id`: This is the OCID of the compartment you are permitted to access when calling the OCI Generative AI service.
 The compartment ID can contain alphanumeric characters, hyphens and dots.

-2. Check the status of the profile creation by running the following:
+2. Check the status of the profile creation by running the following in a `%sql` paragraph in a notebook:

     ```sql
     <copy>
-    %sql

     select * from
     user_cloud_ai_profiles;
     </copy>